 Culture is the same way.
 Except that from what I can tell, we’re not benefitting one bit.
 There are no perks.
 The culture has it’s own agenda.
 Look carefully.
 It’s creeping up into places where parents should not want it to go.

 Slowly but surely, culture is shutting parents out of what should be the parent’s primary place: decision makers in the lives of their children.
 Parents have the right and responsibility to know what is happening with their children.

-Yesterday, I learned that Anne Arundel County Public Schools in Maryland, in a effort to make their schools “safe spaces” for kids who identify as transgender, produced a training video, starring the district’s chief communications officer, Bob Mosier.
+In August 2016, I learned that Anne Arundel County Public Schools in Maryland, in a effort to make their schools “safe spaces” for kids who identify as transgender, produced a training video, starring the district’s chief communications officer, Bob Mosier.
 The video surfaced a few days ago on The American Conservative, but was uploaded on YouTube in mid-July.

 In it, Mr. Mosier makes a few key suggestions to teachers and chaperones who take students on overnight trips—chief among them is the advice that if a transgender student wants to sleep with students of the opposite sex, just let them.

 Oh, and pssst!
 By the way: since the school values the transgender student’s privacy, make sure no one tells the parents.

 Since when did we stop valuing a parent’s right to know what in the world is happening with their children?
 How can parents make wise decisions for their children if information is being purposely withheld from them?
 How can we protect our kids if we don’t know what they’re being taught or exposed to?

 Parents today are being told that kids can make their own decisions (starting in elementary school) on everything from birth control to which gender they want to be.
 What used to be regarded as a parents responsibility is often seen as an infringement on the child.